ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 ## Bronze: £300+

-1 attendee ticket
+1 reserved attendee ticket

 Your logo will feature on:
-- the event swag (t-shirt, tote bag, or similar)
+- the event swag (if provided - varies annually)
 - the looped projector slides running throughout the whole day
 - the UK Health Camp website for twelve months